longa2/longa2.github.io/essays/i-need-help.md

 [Source](https://stackoverflow.com/questions/79762517/talk-to-my-android-app-directly-using-google-assistant-to-complete-a-easy-task)

 Despite being posted the same day as the previous post, this user has already garnered a reply answer.
-This indicates that with proper context and a properly-phrased question gives way for more clarity in the problem and thus would draw more people to answer
+This indicates that with proper context and a properly-phrased question gives way for more clarity in the problem and thus would draw more people to answer.

 ## Conclusion